The medicaid agency pays school districts to provide certain health care-related services (see WAC 182-537-0400

 (d) Documentation of supervisory activities must be recorded and available to the agency or its designee upon request.

-(9) It is the responsibility of the school district to assure providers meet the professional licensing and certification requirements.
+(9) The school district must assure providers meet the professional licensing and certification requirements.

 (10) Licensing exemptions found in the following regulations do not apply to federal medicaid reimbursement for the services indicated below: